squaredtechnologies/vizly-notebook/README.md

 yarn dev
 ```

-Navigate to `localhost:3000/vizly-notebook` and you should see your local version of Thread running.
+Navigate to `localhost:3000/vizly-notebook` and you should see your local version of Vizly Notebook running.

 If you would like to develop with the AI features, navigate to the `proxy` folder and run: